 Topics on this Page:

 Exporting to a file is simple.
 Access the export menu by clicking export at the top of the map object column, then select the format from the dropdown menu.
-Then choose or de-select the objects to include in the file.
+Now you can choose or de-select the objects to include in the file.
 The export dialog box works the same way as the import box we covered earlier.
 Click EXPORT in the bottom right to finish, and the file will download to your computer.

 For a review of files types and the type of information they contain, go back to that section.